 Hitchin in Hertfordshire has served as the main backdrop to many a scene in the latest series of Doctor Foster, acting as the fictional town of Parminster.
 Many a Hitchin resident tuned in initially back in 2015 to see what parts of town would be shown, but now we’re just as engrossed as everybody else.
 With the last episode of this second series being shown tonight where exactly are the key locations?

 With signs being out up in the centre of town back in September 2016 most of us already had a good idea where they would be, including the local Hitchin Running Club who were politely asked to do a little detour one evening as bright neon green, pink and yellow doesn’t look too good on camera.
-But for those who missed a few of them here are the key locations.
+But for those who missed a few of them here are the key locations and a link to the Doctor Foster series 1 and 2 on DVD from Amazon for the ultimate catch-up.

 A lot of the action is filmed around Hitchin’s Market Square.
 This panorama photo sets the scene and shows a lot of the locations that were used.